rubyonjets/jets/README.md

 ### CLI test

-You can use `jets call` to test via the the CLI:
+You can use `jets call` to test with the CLI:

 ```
 $ jets call posts-controller-index '{"test":1}' | jq '.body | fromjson'